verswu/verswu/README.md

 - 👋 Hi, I’m @verswu
 - 👀 I’m interested in connections
-- 🌱 I’m currently learning how to build a live streaming application using Twilio
+- 🌱 I’m currently playing around with facial recognition
 - 💞️ I’m looking to collaborate on building some fun APIs
 - 📫 How to reach me - wubird@gmail.com